nitsanavni/GildedRose-Refactoring-Kata/C/thoughts.md

 - have a separate make target for the approval tests
 - do the actual kata
-- why des clang not work in vscode?
+- why does clang not work in vscode?
 - should some of this be part of approvals?
+- combination approvals